OG CANNABIS INSURANCE.COM

 Testing Facility

-Testing Facilities must maintain:
+Testing Facilities generally maintain:

 • Professional liability (errors & omissions) insurance, the primary coverage protecting against claims arising from inaccurate test results that lead to product liability downstream.